noanabeshima/wikipedia-downloader/README.md

 Downloads the 2020 Wikipedia [TensorFlow dataset](https://www.tensorflow.org/datasets) and converts it to a collection of JSON files, each a list of strings.
 Each string is a Wikipedia article.

-To run, create a new conda environment with
+To run, create a new conda environment with the commands

 ```conda env --name wikipedia```